mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 > Emperor Su Tsung asked National Teacher Hui Chung, “After you die, what will you need?”

 This is a common question to a person who is about to die: “What do you want after your death?”
-Because National Teacher Hui Chung was one of the greatest Zen teachers of those days in China, respected by Chinese emperors in the different ages, his disciples and many people expected something specific [for him], regardless of whether he was alive or passed away.
+Because National Teacher Hui Chung was one of the greatest Zen teachers of those days in China, respected by [Chinese] emperors in the different [ages], his disciples and many people expected something specific [for him], regardless of whether he was alive or passed away.
 Anyway, the people really wanted to respect him after his death.
-So the Emperor wanted to have something; that's why he asked, “What do you need after your death?”
+So [the Emperor] wanted [him] to have something; that's why he asked, “What do you need after your death?”

-#### 5:00

 > The National Teacher said, “Build a seamless monument for me.”

-A ‘seamless monument’ is a very common term in Buddhism.
-If you go to [Eiheiji](glossary#eiheiji) monastery, in front of the gates, there is a huge lantern by the small pond, where people let go of fish and turtles, whatever.
-So that is freedom, for that time and place – for the fish and turtles to be free from the dangerous situation.
+A *seamless monument* is a very common term in Buddhism.

+If you go to [Eiheiji](glossary#eiheiji) monastery, in front of the gates, there is a huge lantern by a small pond, where people let go of fish and turtles, whatever.
+That is freedom for that [time and place], for the fish and turtles to be free from their dangerous situation.
 So by this pond you have a big lantern.
-You know the lanterns in the temple?
-Not like this ... you can see them in pictures. ([Tōrō](glossary#tōrō)?)
-And then these lanterns are called seamless lanterns.
-That pond is called [hoshō], that means “let the beings be alive” – just let go of these beings.
-So for this, you cannot have any exception for the fish and turtles you have caught.
-Just let go of it.

-So, seamless means formless.
-In [Prajnaparamita](glossary#Prajnaparamita), we say formless: no form, no eyes, no ears.
-So, seamless lantern.
+You know the lanterns in temples?
+Not like this [here]... you can see pictures of them.
+(Transcriber’s Note:  possibly see [*tōrō*, stone lantern](glossary#tōrō).)
+And then these are called seamless lanterns.
+The pond is called [*hoshō*], which means “let the beings be alive” – just let go of these beings.
+So for this, you cannot have any exception for the fish and turtles you have caught; just let go of it.
+So [it is] *formless*.
+In [*Prajnaparamita*](glossary#Prajnaparamita), we say formless: no eyes, no ears, [et cetera].
+A seamless lantern or seamless monument is not a particular monument or lantern, but this is exactly a picture of life and death.

-Seamless lantern or seamless monument is not a particular monument or lantern, but this is exactly a picture of life and death.
-When your picture of life is just like a seamless monument, then at that time you can really transmit human culture to the next generation.
+[When your] picture of life [is] just like a seamless monument, then at that time you can really transmit human culture to the next generation.

 #### 8:25

 In your life, what we can perceive is filled with pros and cons, successes and failures, praise and suffering.
-Lots of stuff there, named [zazen](glossary#zazen), and [Katagiri](glossary#Katagiri), and the trees, and the suffering; life and death, old age and sickness, et cetera.
+Lots of stuff there, named [zazen](glossary#zazen), and [Katagiri](glossary#Katagiri), and the trees, and suffering; life and death, old age and sickness, et cetera.
 Lots of stuff in human life.

 But this is [taking up] those names.
 You call it life and death.
-Take out those clouds completely – life and death, old age and sickness, and trees, birds, suffering, et cetera – completely take them out.
+Take off those clothes completely – life and death, old age and sickness, and trees, birds, suffering, et cetera – completely take them out.
 What’s left?

 What’s left is really important, because this is the quality of life.
 Life is already a name you put on it, but you have to know the *quality* of life.
 You say death, but that death is a name of death which you put on it; you have to know the real quality of death.
 What is the quality of death?

-In zazen ... sitting right now, right here means you cannot bring any name, any concept into what to do – so-called ‘zazen’, or ‘breath’, or ‘concentration’.
+[In] zazen [...] sitting right now, right here means you cannot bring any name, any concept into what you do: so-called “zazen,” or “breath,” or “concentration.”
 Nothing.
 While we have even slightly *something* in zazen, it’s not real zazen.
 Zazen is exactly touching the real core, the quality of life and death.
-If you take out all things, what’s left?
+If you take off all things, what’s left?

-That is, Buddhism always says, [emptiness](glossary#emptiness).
+That is, Buddhism always says, [*emptiness*](glossary#emptiness).

 Emptiness is not a nihilistic quality of existence.
-The quality of existence, so-called emptiness, is really dynamic working.
+The quality of existence, so-called emptiness, is really *dynamic working*.
 But no one can touch it, because it’s really *dynamic*.

 #### 12:19

 From this point, when you experience success, you feel good – but you cannot [stay in] success for long, because without human effort you cannot succeed in anything.
 So regardless of whether you succeed or not, failure or success, you have to continue to make every possible effort to live.
-If you have a certain vision, constantly you have to take care of it.
+If you have a certain business, constantly you have to take care of it.

-So strictly speaking, why don’t you take off the clouds of success and failure, pros and cons – and then what’s left?
+So strictly speaking, why don’t you take off the clothes of success and failure, pros and cons – and then what’s left?
 Nothing to get in your hand.
 But is it just silence?
 Is it just nothing to do?
 No, I don’t mean that.

-Nothing, [emptiness](glossary#śūnyatā), dynamic working, means full aliveness of your life, so you have to do something from day to day, beyond success and failure.
+Nothing, emptiness, dynamic working, means full aliveness of your life.
+So you have to do something from day to day, beyond success and failure.
 You have to really devote yourself to taking care of life.
-This is a seamless life.
+This is [...] *seamless* life.
 Seamless life, seamless death.
 And then at that time, we can really [weave] so-called human culture.

 I told you before, culture is not just received from somebody else.
 “Oh, this is a beautiful culture”; I don’t think this is something you have to do.
 You should receive the culture from somebody, but culture is not just to receive.
-You have to light the candle of so-called culture.
+You have to “light the candle” of culture.

 How do you light the candle of human culture?
 Your individual daily life is also human culture, beautiful culture.
 That beautiful culture of your life – is what?
-Something that you have to [let] people ... understand, or see?
+Something that you have to [let] people ... understand, or see? [...]
 Beyond whether people can see it or not, real human culture is constantly there.
 That is *seamless* human culture.

-#### 15:45

-That’s why I told you before, the quality of your life must be taught by your back.

-‘Back’ means not back opposed to front – do you remember?
-My teacher says the Zen teacher teaches Buddhist teachings with his back.
-‘Back’ means seamless, formless teaching, constantly.
+That’s why I told you before, the quality of [your] life must be taught by your back. *Back* means not back opposed to front.
+Do you remember?
+My teacher said a Zen teacher teaches Buddhist teachings with his back. *Back* means seamless, formless teaching, constantly.

-So whoever you are, if you really live a life just like this, people can accept something about how important human life is from you.
-Not from the right side, left side, back side, but from the seamless form of your existence, which you have taken care of.
+So whoever you are, if you really live your life just like this, people can accept something about how important human life is from you.
+Not from the right side, left side, or back side, but from the seamless form of your existence, which you have taken care of.

+#### 17:17

-For instance, when my teacher was alive, I really didn’t understand his way and his life, Zen Buddhism, et cetera.
-Even though he kept silent, or even though he said something – one word, saying, “get up” – “When the people get up, why don’t you get up?” – at that time I got the big experience, but still I didn’t appreciate this.
+For instance, when my teacher was alive, I really didn’t understand his way and his life, and Zen Buddhism, et cetera.
+Whether he kept silent, or whether he said something – one word, saying, “get up”: “When the people get up, why don’t you get up?” – at that time I got a big experience, but still I didn’t appreciate this.
 [This is] because of human speculation: always looking at the front, trying to understand logically and theoretically.
 If you don’t understand [something logically], it’s very hard for us to accept.

 If you don’t want to accept, that’s okay – it depends on you, that’s up to you.
 But you cannot always do it in that way.
-If you take care of your life just like that, you become a very small scale of human being, isolating from people.
-Then the people don’t understand you, people don’t respect you.
-So very naturally you are isolated from people, because you cannot live in peace and harmony with all sentient beings.
+If you take care of your life just like that, you become a very small scale of human being, isolated from people.
+Then people don’t understand you, people don’t respect you.
+Very naturally you are isolated from people, because you cannot live in peace and harmony with all sentient beings.
 So then finally you have self-doubt.
-Self-doubt means [you think], “I am stupid.”
-You’re not stupid, but a certain big doubt comes up.
+Self-doubt means [you think], “[What am I?]
+I am stupid.”
+You’re not stupid, but finally big doubt comes up.

-#### 19:22

-Now I can really treasure the core of human existence which my teacher had demonstrated while he was alive.
+Now I can really touch the core of human existence which my teacher had demonstrated while he was alive.
 That means not the logical aspect, not the matter of his life in failure or his life in success; completely beyond this.
 As a total picture, you can really feel something.
 So now I really appreciate his life.
 Whatever he did, whatever he said to me, I really appreciate.
-Something which he always taught me is not some teaching in the possession of a form, so-called success or failure, or pros and cons; it’s completely beyond that.
-Of course you can see those, but the more important part of human life is completely beyond there.
+[What] he always taught me is not some teaching in the possession of a form, so-called success or failure, or pros and cons; it’s completely beyond that.
+Of course you can see those, but the more important part of human life is completely beyond this.
 From his life as a whole, you can really get something.

 That is very common for human beings.
 When your parents die, when your brothers die, when your sisters die – anyway *after* people’s death, you really feel something.
 Don’t you think?
 This is very true.
 But while they are alive, you’re really ignorant – because we are always looking at the front, trying to understand logically, theoretically.
 That is a very common human style.

 So that’s why the National Teacher said, “Build a seamless monument for me.”

 #### 22:08